pytorch/pytorch.github.io/_get_started/installation/aws.md

 AWS [provides](https://aws.amazon.com/machine-learning/amis/){:target="_blank"} both:

-* dedicated, pre-built machine learning instances, complete with PyTorch
+* Deep Learning AMIs: dedicated, pre-built machine learning instances, complete with PyTorch
-* bare Linux and Windows instances for you to do a custom install of PyTorch.
+* Deep Learning Base AMI: bare Linux and Windows instances for you to do a custom install of PyTorch.

-## Quick Start on Linux
+## Quick Start on Deep Learning AMI

 If you want to get started with a Linux AWS instance that has PyTorch already installed and that you can login into from the command-line, this step-by-step guide will help you do that.